IainIsCreative/awesome-robot-combat/readme.md

 Applications that can be used to program Speed Controllers, using different software configurations, over USB.

 - [RapidFlash](https://chrome.google.com/webstore/detail/rapidflash/gehadojofkekobiohnefkabgimeniglh?hl=en) — A Google Chrome App for flashing and programming ESCs using SimonK Firmware.
+- [BLHeli](https://github.com/bitdump/BLHeli) — Software for programming ESCs using BLHeli software.
+Includes releases for working with BLHeli_32 and BLHeli_S.

 ## Parts Suppliers